What is Asbestos?

 McIntosh Perry’s unique approach to hazardous material management plans and awareness training allows you to proactively manage situations to minimize health risks, preserve project schedules and protect your organization from legal liability.

 It’s vital that inspectors are true experts, as asbestos is not always easy to identify.
-We provide a range of hazardous materials and occupational hygiene services, tailored specifically to your organization’s needs.
+Our building science experts provide a range of hazardous materials and occupational hygiene services, tailored specifically to your organization’s needs.

 For more information on how we can help with your hazardous materials and occupational hygiene requirements, please visit our Hazardous Materials – Environmental Health & Safety webpage or contact: